muhammadrabih/Image-Slider/README.md

 # Image-Slider
-Image slider is built with vanilla JavaScript.
+An image slider built with vanilla JavaScript.